1nfocalypse/CryptoWriteup/README.md

 for each element in the bitstring.

+$\exists$: This means that some element of a set must exist, or exist with some property.

 $\mathbf{mod}$ : This is the modulus operator, which can be understood as the remainder when dividing the left number by the right.
 It may also be represented as %.

 ## Terms